qiuxin2012/analytics-zoo/docs/readthedocs/UserGuide/scala.md

 Currently, Analytics Zoo development version is hosted on [SonaType](https://oss.sonatype.org/content/groups/public/com/intel/analytics/zoo/).

-To link your application with the latest Analytics Zoo development version, you should add some dependencies like [Linking with Analytics Zoo releases](#link-with-a-release-version), but set `${ANALYTICS_ZOO_VERSION}` to latest version, and add below repository to your pom.xml.
+To link your application with the latest Analytics Zoo development version, you should add some dependencies like [official releases](#11-official-release), but set `${ANALYTICS_ZOO_VERSION}` to latest version, and add below repository to your pom.xml.

 ```xml
 <repository>